 Another big benefit of Touchpoint Shield™ is that it cannot be seen.
 Clients are telling us they value the fact that it does not disrupt the aesthetics of the interiors they are seeking to protect.

 It stands to reason that banks that have paid £millions for smart on-brand interiors do not want them disturbed by unsightly handle covers or films.
-Unlike these devices, which need to be replace regularly, Touchpoint Shield™ can remain in place for at least three years.
+Unlike these devices, which need to be replace regularly, Touchpoint Shield™ can remain in place for up to three years.
 It can only be removed with a specialist gel.

 Flexible hygiene solution